LYNCH·LLP

 • What is Matthew A Bradley's overall allowance rate?

 Yes.
-The allowance rate ranges from 81% to 93% across the three art units.
-Per-art-unit figures are available separately.
+The allowance rate ranges from 81% to 93% across these art units, reflecting differences in the application mix and outcomes within each unit.

 ◈ RESPONDING TO AN OFFICE ACTION